 6. Egg collection (OPU)

 It’s the big day!
 We hope you manage to get some sleep the night before.
 Timing is everything in IVF so you’ll need to come into our day surgery a day and a half after your trigger injection (don’t worry, your Nurse will give you an exact time so you can set some alarms).
 We collect the eggs just before ovulation would have occurred.
 It’s a day surgery procedure which is usually done with a local anaesthetic and light sedation.
 However, you can have a general anaesthetic if you prefer.
 We locate the follicles in the ovaries using ultrasound guidance and collect the fluid containing the egg from the follicle using a small needle.
 The procedure takes about 10-20 minutes and you will need some time to recover before going home.
 While it’s a relatively short visit, we recommend you take the day off work.
 If you have a male partner, they will be required to give a sperm sample on the same day.
 There are private collection rooms at the clinic.

 Your eggs are taken straight to the laboratory by the Embryologist who assisted during your procedure.
 In the lab your eggs are placed in Genea’s culture medium ahead of fertilisation with sperm in approximately three hours.
 Your Embryologist will give you a call the next morning to tell you how many of your eggs successfully fertilised.

 8. Embryo development

 The fertilised eggs (embryos) are placed in Genea’s exclusive Geri™ incubation system

-, Genea’s benchtop incubator with individually controlled incubation chambers for each patient and time lapse camera allows scientists to continuously monitor embryos while they remain undisturbed, eliminating the need to open the incubator to check on embryo development.
-Patients can also watch their embryos develop during this time via our Grow By Genea® app
+.
+Geri™, Genea’s benchtop incubator with individually controlled incubation chambers for each patient and time lapse camera allows scientists to continuously monitor your embryos and means they remain safe and sound in the incubator.
+You can also watch your embryos develop during this time via our Grow By Genea® app

 9. Embryo transfer